 Younger students have many other opportunities to take responsibility, for example, as library monitors, friends,

 Our Senior Student Leaders comprising of our Head Boy and Head Girl and their Deputies provide excellent role models for our students as they demonstrate responsibility, supporting the ethos of our school and playing a vital part in our front of house events.
 All Year 10 students have opportunity to apply to become Senior Prefects (Blue ties) where they do duties directed by the Head of Student Leadership and Development.
+Click here to view the Senior Prefect Information page.

 The unique and bespoke Aspirational Leadership programme empowers our students, equipping them with a wide range of skills.
 A real appreciation of the views of others is key to tolerance and respect.
 They are challenged on two residentials and develop self-belief and team work skills through problem solving, climbing, caving, Laser Quest and Nightline.
 A four day residential at Manchester University is a key part of the programme.
 Over the years, our Senior Student Leaders have tended to be graduates from the Aspirational Leadership Programme.